-9.6 When formulating a timetable for meetings in accordance with § 9.4, the Director, in cooperation with the study group chairmen, should make every possible effort, as far as practicable, in order that the planned period for meetings not be scheduled during a period which is considered a major religious period by a Member State.
+3.7.7 When formulating a timetable for meetings in accordance with § 3.7.5, the Director, in cooperation with the study group chairmen, should make every possible effort, as far as practicable, in order that the planned period for meetings not be scheduled during a period which is considered a major religious period by a Member State.

-9.7 In the establishment of the work plan, the timetable of meetings must take into account the time required for participating Member States, ITU-D Sector Members, Associates, Academia and other authorized entities and organizations to prepare contributions and documentation.
+3.7.8 In the establishment of the work plan, the timetable of meetings shall take into account the time required for participating Member States, ITU-D Sector Members, Associates, Academia and other authorized entities and organizations to prepare contributions and documentation.

-9.8 All study groups shall meet sufficiently in advance of WTDC in order to enable the final reports and draft Recommendations to be disseminated within the required deadlines.
+3.7.9 All study groups shall meet sufficiently in advance of WTDC in order to enable the approved Reports and draft Recommendations to be disseminated within the required deadlines.

-10 Establishment of work plans and preparation of meetings
+3.8 Establishment of work plans and preparation of meetings

-10.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
-The work programmes shall take account of the programme of activities and priorities and they should be connected to the resolutions and Recommendations adopted by WTDC.
+3.8.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
+The work programmes shall take account of the programme of activities and priorities and they should be connected to the WTDC Resolutions and ITU-D Recommendations approved by WTDC.
 The work programmes may organize the work of a specific study Question around sub-topics to be addressed sequentially during the study cycle, provided such sub-topics are within the terms of reference of the study Question.
 As an informational resource to support the development of the work plans, the Director of BDT shall, through the appropriate BDT staff, prepare information about all ITU projects relevant to the particular study Question or issue, including those being implemented by the regional offices and in the other Sectors.
 This information should be provided in a contribution to the study group chairmen and rapporteurs prior to the development of their work plans so as to allow them to take full advantage of new, existing and ongoing ITU work that could contribute to the study of their Questions.

-10.2 Relevant study group chairmen, working party chairmen and rapporteurs shall establish a work plan for their study Question stating clearly the outputs planned to be developed and the time-frame by which they are expected to be delivered.
-The implementation of the work plan will, however, depend to a large extent on the contributions received from Member States, ITU-D Sector Members, Associates and Academia, other authorized entities and organizations and BDT, as well as on the opinions expressed by participants in the meetings.
-Outputs include those specified in §§ 6.1 to 6.6 above.
+3.8.2 Relevant study group chairmen, working party chairmen, rapporteurs and chairmen of JRG and IRG shall establish a work plan for their study Question stating clearly the outputs planned to be developed and the time-frame by which they are expected to be delivered.
+The implementation of the work plan will, however, depend to a large extent on the contributions received from Member States, ITU-D Sector Members, Associates, SME and Academia, other authorized entities and organizations and BDT, as well as on the opinions expressed by participants in the meetings.
+Outputs include those specified in §§ 3.4.1 to 3.4.6 above.

-10.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.
+3.8.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.

-10.4 The circular must include details about any study group management team meeting and must reach the ITU-D members and other authorized entities and organizations participating in the work of the study group/working party concerned at least three months before the opening of the meeting.
+3.8.4 The circular shall include details about any study group management team meeting and shall reach the ITU-D members and other authorized entities and organizations participating in the work of the study group/working party concerned at least three months before the opening of the meeting.